• Skip to primary navigation

 How to Make Homemade Vanilla Extract

 1. Make space in the booze bottle.
 Adding vanilla beans to a full bottle of bourbon is going to displace some of the liquid.
-It’s science!
-Stuff to do with weight and mass and space.
-But, all that you need to know to avoid the bourbon spilling out everywhere is to pour out ½ a cup from the full bottle before adding the beans.
+All that you need to know to avoid the bourbon spilling out everywhere is to pour out ½ a cup from the full bottle before adding the beans.
 Maybe make a cocktail?
 I’m always partial to Old Fashioneds.

 2. Slice open the vanilla beans.
 But!
 Don’t cut them in half.
 Use a very sharp paring knife to split open one of the long ends of the bean.
 This exposes those beautiful vanilla bean seeds!